-Over the past month, I have received an uptick in requests on my Instagram (follow me @dirtalleydesign) for more info on how to get into generative art, pen plotting and spirograph making!
+Over the past month, I have received an uptick in requests on my Instagram (follow me @dirtalleydesign) for more info on how to get into generative art and pen plotting!

-Rather than dive into the specifics of my own Processing program (which creates spirograph-ish designs, but is not modeled to be a spirograph program!), this blog post delves into where you can find more resources and instruction for creating your own creative code art.
+Rather than dive into the specifics of my own Processing program (which creates spirograph-ish designs!), this blog post delves into where you can find more resources and instruction for creating your own creative code art.
 AND, it features photos of my latest pen plots available for purchase including my Kusudama pen plots, proceeds of which will go to Black Girls Code!

 Getting Started: What is Generative Art